 The school has made small gains in student achievement.

 Manning’s school management history

-Last month, Manning — who serves as executive director of The Village but is employed by Veritas — signed a government document admitting to violating ethics laws related to financial decisions made at a charter school she ran in South Carolina.
+Last month, Manning — who serves as executive director of The Village but is employed by Veritas — signed a government document admitting to violating ethics laws related to financial decisions she made as a charter school administrator in South Carolina.